Traffic calming treatments

 Open houses

-After we received and reviews the requests, the City held many open houses.
+After we received and reviewed the requests, we held many open houses.
 We held them near locations where residents experienced traffic safety issues.

 At these open houses, we learned more about specific traffic safety concerns.